AdobeDocs/experience-platform.en/help/xdm/ui/fields/object.md

 # Define an object field in the UI

 Adobe Experience Platform allows you to fully customize the structure of your custom Experience Data Model (XDM) classes, mixins, and data types.
-In order to organize and nest related fields in custom XDM resources, you can define an object-type fields which can contain additional sub-fields.
+In order to organize and nest related fields in custom XDM resources, you can define object-type fields which can contain additional sub-fields.

-When [defining a new field](./overview.md#define) in the Adobe Experience Platform user interface, use the **[!UICONTROL Type]** dropdown and choose "[!UICONTROL Object]" from the list.
+When [defining a new field](./overview.md#define) in the Adobe Experience Platform user interface, use the **[!UICONTROL Type]** dropdown and select "[!UICONTROL Object]" from the list.

 ![](../../images/ui/fields/special/object.png)